kanthvallampati/kanva/README.md

 ## Contributing

-We welcome contributions!
-If you'd like to contribute to kanva.js, please fork the repository and submit a pull request.
-For larger changes, consider opening an issue to discuss your ideas first.
+I welcome contributions!
+To get involved, please fork the repository and submit a pull request.
+For significant changes, consider opening an issue first to discuss your ideas.

 ## License